Cheilymenia stercorea

 Cheilymenia stercorea is a species of apothecial fungus belonging to the family Pyronemataceae.

-This is a common appearing throughout the year as orange-red discs up to 3 mm in diameter, clustered on dung, usually from cows.
+Specimens appear as orange-red discs up to 3 mm in diameter, clustered on dung, usually from cows.
 The spores are elliptical and measure 14–18 by 8–10 μm, while the asci are 175–220 by 9–12 μm.

 It is found in Europe and North America.